Melki Sedek Huang: 2023 UI's Tuition Fee riot

 By mid-2023, University of Indonesia increased tuition fees to more than four times the usual amount.
 University of Indonesia claimed that government assistance was decreasing and they needed to improve the quality of education.
 This policy resulted in hundreds of University of Indonesia students being unable to afford tuition fees and at risk of dropping out.

 This policy was met with strong protests from all University of Indonesia students.
 They organized social movements and demonstrations for days.
 On the last day of the demonstration, there were building damages and severe clashes between University of Indonesia students and campus security guards.
-These clashes resulted in Huang getting injured and being sanctioned by the Rector.
+These clashes resulted in Melki getting injured and being sanctioned by the Rector.

 2024 Presidential Candidate Debate

-On 23 August 2023, Huang invited the three of 2024 Indonesian Presidential Candidate such as Anies Baswedan, Ganjar Pranowo, and Prabowo, to hold a debate at the University of Indonesia on 14 September 2023.
+On 23 August 2023, Melki invited the three of 2024 Indonesian Presidential Candidate such as Anies Baswedan, Ganjar Pranowo, and Prabowo, to hold a debate at the University of Indonesia on 14 September 2023.
 He invited all of the students and allowed the public to attend the debate event.
 His invitation were responded by Baswedan, Habiburokhman who represented Prabowo, and Said Abdullah who represented Ganjar Pranowo.

 Accusation of being threatened by the authorities

-On 25 November 2023, Huang stated that his WhatsApp account has been hacked.
+On 25 November 2023, Melki stated that his WhatsApp account has been hacked.
 He said that he was intimidated by the authorities on 28 October by visiting his school and home and asking about his personal information.
-Huang later added that he believed it was related to the increasingly heated atmosphere in the 2024 presidential election and affecting critical community groups like himself.
+Melki later added that he believed it was related to the increasingly heated atmosphere in the 2024 presidential election and affecting critical community groups like himself.
 West Kalimantan Regional Police Chief Inspector General Pipit Rismanto denied this and confirmed that none of his members were involved in the alleged intimidation.
-Mahfud MD responded and said that he will sent a team to carry out additional investigations regarding the alleged intimidation to Huang and added that if this turned out to be true, the police had violated the constitution.
+Mahfud MD responded and said that he will sent a team to carry out additional investigations regarding the alleged intimidation to Melki and added that if this turned out to be true, the police had violated the constitution.
 The alleged intimidation he experienced was then conveyed by Ganjar Pranowo who said that democracy is often advocated for respect, but law enforcement officers often behave in an intimidating manner which must be resolved immediately.